antonescuandrew/Antonescu-IT1025/Lab4/readme.md

 A GIF is a bitmap image format that allows for animated images, and supports up to 8 bits per pixel.
 A JPEG is an image format that uses a user-specified amount of lossy compression.
 A PNG is a bitmap image format that uses lossless compression.
 A PNG has either a 24 bit RGB or a 32 bit RGBA per pixel, and supports transparency.
 ## File Properties
 When accessing a file's properties, the user can see basic information such as the file size, when the file was created, and can switch the file into read-only or hidden mode.
 Under "details", the user can see more information about a file, such as the dimentions of an image, file location, copyright information, etc. Under the "previous versions" tab, users can see when the file was last modified.
+# Conclusion
+Lab 4 has been my favorite lab up until this point.
+I feel as though defining Python terms has helped me gain a better understanding on what Python is all about.
+Learning the basics about coding is getting me really excited to learn more about the subject!
+I've always been very curious about compression methods for files, so this info answered a lot of the questions I previously had.
+I struggled with identifying file types, but after a few times, I got the differences down for each of the file types.
+I'm ecstatic to see where programming will take me in the future!